 Rehabilitation of Reinforced Concrete Structures Using Fiber-Reinforced Polymer Composites

 Rehabilitation is the process of repairing or modifying reinforced concrete structures to a desired useful condition.
 This article describes the operational steps for the structural assessment of reinforced concrete structures.
 It discusses the classification of composite materials reinforcing systems for strengthening reinforced concrete structures, such as shop-manufactured and field-manufactured structures.
-The article reviews the materials property requirements for design of reinforcing systems to strengthen the reinforced concrete structures.
+The article reviews the materials property requirements for designing reinforcing systems to strengthen the reinforced concrete structures.
 It discusses the fiber-reinforced polymer (FRP)-reinforced concrete behavior that depends on flexural, shear, or axial failures.
 Surface preparation procedures for rehabilitation techniques of reinforced concrete structures using bonded FRP materials are also discussed.
 The article provides information on the applications of rehabilitation of concrete structures.
-It describes data recording and acceptance criteria for rehabilitation of concrete structures with composite materials.
+It explains data recording and acceptance criteria for rehabilitation of concrete structures with composite materials.

 A. Zureick, L. Kahn, Rehabilitation of Reinforced Concrete Structures Using Fiber-Reinforced Polymer Composites, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 906–913, https://doi.org/10.31399/asm.hb.v21.a0003453

 Download citation file: